reichlab/covid19-forecast-hub-web/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Up-to-date forecasts of COVID-19 in the United States.
+    title: The COVID-19 Forecast Hub
     image: images/5.jpg
     content: >-
-      This site maintains the authoritative record for forecasts of COVID-19 deaths and hospitalizations in the US created by dozens of leading modeling teams from around the globe.
+      This site maintains the authoritative, up-to-date record for forecasts of COVID-19 deaths and hospitalizations in the US created by dozens of leading modeling teams from around the globe.
 Having all these forecasts in one place enables simple comparisons between models and model synthesis for decision-makers.
     actions:
       - label: Forecast Data
         url: https://github.com/reichlab/covid19-forecast-hub